An explanation of the different meanings of the English phrasal verb 'go on' from a native speaker, with lots of example sentences

 This is often (but not always) when they start working without human intervention e.g. automatically or from a timer.
 If we want to say that a person caused the device to start working, we tend to use 'turn on' more.

-In winter the lights go on at 5pm every evening.
-INTENDED MEANING: During winter the lights start working at 5pm each day (this could be automatically).
+In winter, the lights go on at 5pm every evening.

 A COUPLE OF EXTRA SPECIFIC USAGES

 There are some other usages of 'go on' that I want to make you aware of.
-These are quite limited in their scope and so I don't think they need entire sections to themselves.
+These are quite limited in their scope and so I don't think they need entire sections to themselves but definitely ones that you may come across in your interactions with English speakers.

 The next meaning involves adding the extra preposition 'to', to give 'to go on to', which is used to talk about something that a person did after doing something else.
 This is often used to talk about people's careers or different achievements and accomplishments in their lives.
 It can also be used to talk about when people go to a second destination after they have been somewhere else first.